guan-jianjun/SAR-despeckle/README.md

 Supervised Deep Learning Training Dataset for SAR despeckling.

 # Dataset
-We are now making the training dataset open-source (https://drive.google.com/file/d/1p4w7WNPiqvK2haz53uNqy_ewubcoshle/view?usp=sharing).
+We are now making the training dataset open-source.
 If you download and use this dataset, please cite our paper published in J-STARS.

 The dataset is too large and is hosted on Google Drive.
 You can download it via the following link:
 [Download Dataset](https://drive.google.com/file/d/1p4w7WNPiqvK2haz53uNqy_ewubcoshle/view?usp=sharing)